patrickweiss/m3-lab-redux-login/README.md

 D:Delete some data from the database

 To run the application first you need to start the mongo db database:
-- open a terminal and run: mongod
+- open a terminal and run:
+- sudo service mongod start

 To run the express webserver with the rest api to connect the browser client to the database start express:
 - open a new terminal and go into the directory /mern-asset-management/express-mongo-backend